 Without the basic knowledge of state laws and the legal system, women in particular cannot protect themselves or others in their communities from injustice.
 For many, the HRLE course is primary exposure to the concept of legal and human rights.
 Our efforts to educate women in all corners of the country provide the critical behavioural change required in opposing discrimination, intolerance, and all forms of abuse.
 The course covers laws related to dowry, dower, marriage, child marriage, divorce, land, inheritance, etc.

-The HRLE course is held for about an hour a day for 22 days.
-The curriculum for the HRLE class has been updated and shortened to a 12-day course.
+The 22-day curriculum for the HRLE class has been updated and shortened to a 12-day course.
 It is presently being implemented with a paradigm shift from legal literacy to one of rights articulation.
 The HRLE module aims to improve understanding of the judicial system and will ultimately influence mass awareness.
-As of September 2012, HRLS has conducted 162,516 HRLE classes, reaching over 3.7 million poor women.

 Odhikar Bastobaiyon Committees (OBCs)